xcube-dev/xcube/docs/source/plugins.rst

 SENTINEL Hub
 ------------

 The xcube_sh_ plugin adds support for the `SENTINEL Hub Cloud API`_.
-It extends xcube by
-* a new Python API function ``xcube_sh.open.open_cube`` to create data cubes from SENTINEL Hub on-the-fly;
-* adding a new CLI command ``xcube sh`` to write data cubes created from SENTINEL Hub into the file system.
+It extends xcube by a new Python API function ``xcube_sh.cube.open_cube`` to create data cubes from SENTINEL Hub on-the-fly.
+It also adds a new CLI command ``xcube sh gen`` to generate and write data cubes created from SENTINEL Hub into the file system.

 Cube Generation
 ---------------